 After filling out paperwork specific to your situation, you will need to file the paperwork and pay a fee to the Clerk of the Circuit Court.
 The following fees are approximate and depend entirely on what additional paperwork your case requires.

 - Filing for a Milwaukee County divorce with no request for support or maintenance is $188.00

 - Filing for divorce with a request for support or maintenance is $198.00

 After filing your paperwork, there is a 120 day mandatory wait time before your final court date can be scheduled.

 Any other fees can be found here: Wisconsin Circuit Court Fees (See Page 5 of the PDF)

 References: Arunaobi Integrated Medical Behavioral Health Clinic, Aurora Family Service, The Parenting Network, Ninos en media, Kids-In-A-Break, Children In Between, La Solucion, Wisconsin Circuit Court Fee, Forfeiture, Fine And Surcharge Tables

-There are three basic types of divorce.
-The first step in obtaining a Wisconsin divorce is deciding which process is right for you.
+There are three basic legal paths.
+The first step in executing a legal action is deciding which process is right for you.

-- Know your divorce is correctly filed and served
+- Know your case is correctly filed and served

 - Unlimited access to workshops for questions gives confidence